Our Mission

 Our Vision

-A world where Black people are fully represented, valued, and empowered in the outdoors, leading efforts to explore, enjoy, and conserve wild spaces.
-We envision a global movement where access to nature is a right, not a privilege, and where every person, regardless of background, plays an active role in protecting and preserving the natural world for generations to come.
+An outdoors where Black people are fully represented, valued, and empowered to lead the exploration, enjoyment, and conservation of wild spaces.
+We envision a global movement where access to nature is a right, and all people, regardless of background, actively contribute to preserving the natural world for future generations.

 Our Story